unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = How Can I Get Support for Caldera Forms? =

- [Support for Caldera Forms is available on our site](https://CalderaWP.com/support?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
-Support is available to paying users a [Caldera Forms add-ons](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our [cost-saving Caldera Forms bundles](https://calderaforms.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
-Buy purchasing an add-on or bundle you get cool features, support and supports our work, which allows us to offer this awesome plugin for free.
-Support for Caldera forms is not offered through WordPress.org.
+Â [Support for Caldera Forms is available on our site](https://CalderaForms.com/support?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms). Â  Support is available to paying users a [Caldera Forms add-ons](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our [cost-saving Caldera Forms bundles](https://calderaforms.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
+Buy purchasing an add-on or bundle you get cool features, support and supports our work, which allows us to offer this awesome plugin for free. Â  Support for Caldera forms is not offered through WordPress.org.

 = Does Caldera Forms Have Documentation? =

 Yes it does.
-Our [documentation can be searched here](https://calderaforms.com/documentation/caldera-forms-documentation/).
+Our [documentation can be searched here](https://calderaforms.com/documentation/caldera-forms-documentation/). Â

-= Who Makes Caldera Forms? =

-Caldera Forms is a product of [CalderaWP](https://calderaforms.com?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), a part of [Caldera Labs](http://calderalabs.org?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
-Caldera Forms' founding developer is [David Cramer](https://twitter.com/dcramer).
-Caldera Forms is now developed by David and [Josh Pollock](http://JoshPress.net?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).

 = Why Is Caldera Form So Awesome?
 Seriously, Even Its Free Version Has So Many Great Features! =

-Because we are awesome:)   We set out to make a different kind of WordPress form builder.
+Because we are awesome:) Â  We set out to make a different kind of WordPress form builder.

 It's no secret that there are a lot of established leaders in this field.
-But we think that by starting with no conceptions of what a WordPress form builder should be or how it works, we were able to make something special.
-We strive to provide a solid core product that can be used for free in hopes that you will use it, and think it is awesome.
-If you would like to support our work please consider purchasing one of our [Caldera Forms add-ons](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), a [cost-saving Caldera Forms bundles](https://calderaforms.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our other fine WordPress plugins including [Easy Pods](https://calderaforms.com/downloads/caldera-easy-pods/), [Easy Queries](https://calderaforms.com/downloads/caldera-easy-queries/) and [Ingot](https://IngotHQ.com).
+But we think that by starting with no conceptions of what a WordPress form builder should be or how it works, we were able to make something special. Â  We strive to provide a solid core product that can be used for free in hopes that you will use it, and think it is awesome.
+If you would like to support our work please consider purchasing one of our [Caldera Forms add-ons](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), a [cost-saving Caldera Forms bundles](https://calderaforms.com/caldera-forms-bundles/?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) or one of our other fine WordPress plugins including [Easy Pods](https://calderaforms.com/downloads/caldera-easy-pods/), [Easy Queries](https://calderaforms.com/downloads/caldera-easy-queries/) and [Ingot](https://IngotHQ.com). Â

 = How Can I Send an Email to More Than One Person?  =